 Sleep Training And Your Baby’s Temperament

 It’s important to remember that trying cry it out sleep training with your baby isn’t just about whether or not you’re ready to try it.

 It’s about how your baby will handle the process, too!

-The truth is, certain temperaments respond much better to cry it out than others, so knowing ahead of time how your baby’s personality will mesh with cry it out is important.
+The truth is, certain temperaments respond much better to cry it out than others.
+Knowing ahead of time how your baby’s personality will mesh with cry it out is important.

-You can read our entire baby sleep and temperament series for specific details on how each temperament trait will work with cry it out, but here’s a quick summary to get you started:
+You can read our entire baby sleep and temperament series for specific details on how each temperament trait will work with cry it out.
+Here’s a quick summary to get you started: